sagemathinc/cocalc/notes/final_push.md

 x - restart hub and test (?)

 - [x] (0:45?)
 (1:22) editor: add setting -- strip_trailing_whitespace
 - [x] (0:45?)
 (0:08) editor: add setting -- word wrap
 - [x] (0:45?)
 (0:21) editor: add setting -- toggle line numbers
+- [x] (0:15?) editor: add setting -- toggle smart indent

+- [ ] (0:30?) new release that just updates web part; send email in response to beezer on sage-cloud.
+      - Do this on db for both cloud and storm: "alter table accounts add editor_settings varchar;"

 - [ ] (0:45?) editor: add setting -- vim mode
 - [ ] (0:45?) editor: add setting -- color scheme
 - [ ] (1:30?) worksheet: force space at the bottom of a worksheet
       - make it so the formatter (or local hub?) ensures that there is space
       - use this option too:                 #cursorScrollMargin: 50

-- [ ] (0:30?) new release that just updates web part; send email in response to beezer on sage-cloud.
-      - Do this on db for both cloud and storm: "alter table accounts add editor_settings varchar;"

 ---